 The year is 2199.
 Over a hundred years ago, astronomers found an unusual object beyond the orbit of Pluto.
 It turned out to be a stable wormhole leading to the Lambda Serpentis system, about 40 light-years away.
 The second planet in the system was a water world, teeming with life, which was named Poseidon.

 In 2169, the UNSS Admiral Robert Perry recontacted the colonists of Poseidon, leading to regular resupply and contact runs through the wormhole.
 There was some interest by the GEO and the Incorporate states, but no major efforts at added colonization until the 2185 discovery of xenosilicates, a material that allows much easier modifications of biochemistry than ever believed possible.
-One of the first applications found was a retrovirus that stops the aging process, leading to a new name for xenosilicates: Longevity Ore, or Long John for short.
-A gold rush followed as miners flocked to Poseidon, looking for a big Long John score that would make them rich.
+One of the first applications found was a retrovirus that stops the aging process, leading to a new name for xenosilicates — Longevity Ore, or Long John for short — and the biggest resource rush in human history.

 The population of Poseidon, only 40,000 people when the Perry arrived, has reached two million, over 95% of them Earth-born arrivals from after Recontact.
 The GEO is trying desperately to maintain some sort of control.
 The Incorporate and wildcat miners see fabulous wealth awaiting them.
 Some natives are choosing to resist the newcomers, sometimes violently.
 And it seems that Poseidon itself might be on their side...

 There have been four editions of Blue Planet in total, with a fifth upcoming:

 - First Edition (1997), published by Biohazard Games, one paperback book plus a few supplements.

 - Second Edition (2000), published by Fantasy Flight Games.
 Two hardcover books, plus several hardcover supplements.